eddmann/eddmann.github.io/_posts/2021/2021-02-06-advent-of-code-2015-day-13-knights-of-the-dinner-table.md

   a.map((x, idx) => [x, b[idx]]);
 ```

-Whilst solving this problem I encoutered an issue when using JavaScripts `Math.max` and the size of the possible arrangement happiness scores.
+Whilst solving this problem, I encountered an issue when using JavaScript's `Math.max` and the size of the possible arrangement happiness scores.
-Due to the nature in which `Math.max` (and `Math.min`) uses a multi-arity argument approach to supplying input, their is a finite amount of arguments that it can take till it exceeds the call-stack limit.
+Due to the nature in which `Math.max` (and `Math.min`) uses a multi-arity argument approach to supplying input, there is a finite amount of arguments that it can take before exceeding the call-stack limit.
-For this problem I encounted this issue and as such was required to implement an alternative approach.
+For this problem, I encountered this issue and was required to implement an alternative approach.

 ```typescript
 const max = (xs: number[]) =>
   xs.reduce((m, x) => (x > m ? x : m), -Infinity);
 ```

-With this custom `max` implementation we can now compose all the building blocks together and return the desired answer 🌟.
+With this custom `max` implementation, we can now compose all the building blocks together and return the desired answer 🌟.

 ```typescript
 const part1 = (input: string): number =>